Jagadesh-1811/jagat-acadamey---1/README.md

 - Participate in **Monthly Quizzes** (20 questions, 18 correct = ₹500 voucher)
 - Attend Doubt-Solving Sessions  via teacher-provided link
-- Use integrated **AI Chatbot** for real-time doubt clarification (no history stored)
+- Use integrated **AI Chatbot** for real-time doubt clarification (no history stored) Download & edit a Resume Template directly from the dashboard
+- Course certification gets for Gmail after filling the Google form
 ---

 ## 💬 Discussion Forum